yizhixiaolimao/MAG-ADNet/README.md

 ---

 ## 📂 Dataset Structure
-We employed the baseline FDG-PET and T1-weighted MRI data, preprocessed and provided by the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database
+We employed the baseline FDG-PET and T1-weighted MRI data, preprocessed and provided by the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database.
 The dataset should be organized in the following format:

 ```text